microsoft/BotFramework-WebChat/packages/README.md

 - No more commands other than `prepublishOnly` and `start` needed to learn
 - Testability
    - Under CI pipeline
-      - Fresh build with instrumentation
+      - Fresh build with instrumentation but minified
+         - Non-minified build contains sourcemaps and take 3-5 seconds to load
       - Run test with code coverage
    - Under local box
       1. Developer start dev mode by `npm start`, wait until build stable